 Some of the specific nonprofit formation services we offer include:

-Nonprofit organizations are still businesses.
+Even though their main focus is not profit both charities and nonprofit organizations are still businesses.
 That means they have legal issues just like every other business.
 However, in addition to dealing with standard business legal issues, they must also constantly be aware of how their activities affect their tax-exempt status.

 Our non-profit lawyers work with established 501c3 organizations to help them with all of their legal issues, including keeping them in compliance with changing regulations and issues unique to nonprofits.